-Each year, new students will be grouped with current students to form small groups or pods of 2-3 students.
+Students will be grouped concentration PODS.
 The purpose of Epi-Pods is for students to come together to take the time to answer questions and assist with concerns related to the new student's academic career.
 Additionally, each Epi-Pod will form a small academic and social community within the larger context of Harvard School of Public Health and the Department of Epidemiology.
 These student pods are encouraged to maintain communication, coordinate events together, meet with other Epi-Pods, and to participate in department social events throughout the year.
-Epi-Pods will receive financial support to ensure the students feel supported to enhance their academic and social experience (i.e. group outings, study groups, etc.) Contact Caroline Huntington for more information (chunting@hsph.harvard.edu).
+Epi-Pods will receive financial support to ensure the students feel supported to enhance their academic and social experience (i.e. group outings, study groups, etc.) Contact Caroline Huntington for more information.